vantezzen/quiddily/README.md

   <img src="./assets/icon512.png" height="200" />
 </p>

-# Quiddly
+# Quiddily

 > Learn advanced english vocabulary while browsing the web.

-Quiddly replaces words on websites with more advances synonyms to help you learn new words.
+Quiddily replaces words on websites with more advances synonyms to help you learn new words.

 ## Getting Started